HalmonLui/spaceX-graphQL-practice/README.md

 # spaceX-graphQL-practice
 Practicing GraphQL, Apollo, and React.js using SpaceX's public API

+https://spacex-missions.herokuapp.com/ (May take a minute to load due to Heroku's auto session timeout)

 # Why
 I wanted to learn how to use GraphQL and Apollo with React.js.